jimmydoi/jimmydoi.github.io/_pages/about.md

 My family and I attend [New Life Community Church](https://www.newlifepismo.com) in Pismo Beach.
 In the past I had the pleasure of serving as faculty advisor for [EPIC SLO](https://www.crucentralcoast.com/epicslo), the Asian American ministry of Campus Crusade for Christ.
 You can find out more about my Christian background at [Meet the Prof](https://meettheprof.com/view/professors/entry/jimmy-doi).

-My research interests fall broadly under the category of biostatistics, but specifically under the categorical data analysis of clinical trials.
+My research interests include categorical data analysis (more specifically, optimal confidence interval methods for discrete distributions) and statistics education.
+Over the last several years I have been working with educators at universities and high schools in Japan on various topics including active learning and simulation-based inference.

 <!---
 Curious about what that stuff is?
 Then please drop by my office to find out!